uber/tchannel/docs/metrics.md

 requests and retries are not included in outbound call metrics unless specifically mentioned below.

-All outbound call metrics MUST contain the service and target-service and SHOULD contain a  target-endpoint tag where reasonable.
-The service tag is a string indicating the name of the service initiating the call (the “cn” transport header”); the target-service tag is a string containing the name of the service being called (the “service” field in the call request), and the target-endpoint tag is a string containing the id of the target endpoint being invoked (from arg1).
-Implementations SHOULD only include the target endpoint if the value space for the endpoint is finite; certain “as” transport - such as HTTP-over-tchannel - contain UUIDs in their endpoints, making the value space effectively infinite.
+All outbound call metrics MUST contain the ``service`` and ``target-service`` and SHOULD contain a ``target-endpoint`` tag where reasonable.
+The ``service`` tag is a string indicating the name of the service initiating the call (the "cn transport header"); the ``target-service`` tag is a string containing the name of the service being called (the "service" field in the call request), and the ``target-endpoint`` tag is a string containing the id of the target endpoint being invoked (from "arg1").
+Implementations SHOULD only include the target endpoint if the value space for the endpoint is finite; certain "as" transport - such as HTTP-over-tchannel - contain UUIDs in their endpoints, making the value space effectively infinite.
 These implementations SHOULD omit the target-endpoint tag or normalize the arg1 values to a finite set.